 A medical leave of absence shall be limited to the period of time that the employee is unable to perform the substantial and material duties of the employee's position.
 A medical leave related to pregnancy may include reasonable pre-delivery, delivery, and recovery time.
 The length of any medical leave shall be certified by a physician.
 Accumulated sick leave must be exhausted before any medical leave can be approved.
 The University will continue group insurance coverage for a maximum period of six months for employees granted leave of absence for medical reasons.
 The employee must continue to pay appropriate contributions for group insurance for the six month period.
-See also Policy and Procedure 40.054, "Family and Medical Leave."
+See also policy 40.054.

 A leave of absence for personal reasons may be granted to permanent full-time and permanent part-time employees.
 An eligible classified employee may be granted a leave of absence without pay for purposes of child care.
 Such leaves shall be limited to a period not to exceed six months.

 Leave may be granted to permanent full-time employees for a maximum of two years for the purpose of education, training or specialized experience which will improve the employee's job skills.
-(Military leave provisions are covered in Policy and Procedure 41.127, "Military Leave for Classified Employees.")
+(Military leave provisions are covered in policy 41.127.)

 An employee granted a leave of absence for personal reasons may continue group insurance coverage for up to six months by paying premiums in advance.
 If an employee allows coverage to lapse while on leave of absence, a new enrollment card must be signed to obtain coverage upon return to work.
 Evidence of insurability may also be required.